ctoruno/LAC-Reports/Outputs/Jamaica/Method/Jamaica_method.md

                                                 </div>
                                                 <div class="col-12">
                                                     <p class="mb-4">
                                                         <b class="c-purple">COVERAGE:</b> Interviews were distributed across regions to create a nationally representative sample.
-Forty-six percent (46%) of the interviews took place in Middlesex, followed by 31% in Surrey and 23% in Cornwall
+Forty-six percent (46%) of the interviews took place in Middlesex, followed by 31% in Surrey and 23% in Cornwall.
                                                     </p>
                                                     <p class="mb-4">
                                                         <b class="c-purple">GEOGRAPHY:</b> Forty-six percent (46%) of respondents resided in rural areas and municipalities, while 54% of respondents resided in metro areas or cities.